Context-Aware Regularization with Markovian Integration for Attention-Based Nucleotide Analysis: Pretraining Long Sequences With Markovian Knowledge

 \section{Pretraining Long Sequences With Markovian Knowledge}

 We adopt a causal Transformer inspired by LLaMA\cite{touvron2023llama}, where each layer computes hidden representations $\mathbf{h}^{(l)}$ from input tokens $\mathbf{x} = (x_1, x_2, \dots, x_n)$ and the previous layer’s outputs $\mathbf{h}^{(l-1)}$, using multi-head self-attention to predict the next token.
-To scale to long sequences, we replace full attention with Sliding Window Attention (SWA), where each token attends only to a fixed-size window of preceding tokens, ${x_{t-w}, \dots, x_{t-1}}$, reducing complexity from $O(n^2)$ to $O(n)$.
+To scale to long sequences, we replace full self-attention with SWA, where each token attends only to a fixed-size $k$ window of preceding tokens, ${x_{t-k}, \dots, x_{t-1}}$, reducing complexity from $O(n^2)$ to $O(kn)$.
+This not only improves efficiency but also reflects the local nature of most biological dependencies in genomic sequences.
 We further improve efficiency with FlashAttention-2~\cite{dao2023flashattention} and enhance positional encoding via Rotary Positional Embeddings (RoPE)~\cite{su2024roformer}, enabling better extrapolation to long contexts.